magonrod/lunar-solar-panel-simulator/README.md

 # Lunar Solar Panel Simulator

 A MATLAB-based tool for simulating and optimizing the positioning of solar panels on the Moon.
 This simulator estimates solar energy generation over time at a given lunar location, accounting for shadowing, thermal conditions and the Sun's motion.
-It also includes a module for optimizing panel orientation and positioning to maximize energy yield during a mission period.
+It also includes a module for optimizing panel positioning to maximize energy yield during a mission period.

 ## Features